 Tourniquets have been used for hundreds of years, especially by soldiers in battle.
-After the US Civil War though, tourniquets lost popularity.
-They were blamed for complications like amputations and gangrene, and thought to do more harm than good.
+After the US Civil War, though, tourniquets lost popularity.
+They were blamed for complications like amputations and gangrene and thought to do more harm than good.

 However, these issues were primarily because the tourniquets weren’t applied correctly or tightly enough.

 For example, it was common practice then to apply the tourniquet below the wound.
-Tourniquets must be applied above the wound to stop blood flow.
+Tourniquets must be used above the wound to stop blood flow.
 This seems obvious today but wasn’t in the past.
 (4)

 Preventing Tourniquet Complications